sarch25/CHoCH-Indicator/README.md

 # CHoCH Indicator

 ## Objective
-[Brief Objective - Remove this afterwards]

-Driven and analytical trader with a deep interest in developing and implementing effective trading indicators.
-Seeking opportunities to leverage my expertise in Python programming to create and seamlessly integrate the Change of Character (CHoCH) indicator into trading strategies.
-This innovative indicator, based on price movements such as High, Low, Higher Highs, Higher Lows, Lower Highs, and Lower Lows across previous candles, offers invaluable insights into market trends.
-By focusing on market dynamics, the CHoCH indicator empowers traders to make well-informed decisions, enhancing trading performance and profitability.
-Through this project, I aim to contribute to the trading community by providing a valuable tool for assessing market trends and optimizing trading strategies.
+I created and incorporated a Change of Character (CHoCH) indicator into trading strategy using Python programming, giving myself an effective tool for examining market patterns.
+The CHoCH indicator provides useful insights into market dynamics by analyzing price changes throughout prior candles, including Highs, Lows, Higher Highs, Higher Lows, Lower Highs, and Lower Lows.
+I developed a flexible indicator that improves trading performance and profitability by spotting changes in market character.
+This helps traders make well-informed decisions and maximize their trading strategies.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Developing custom technical analysis indicators in Python
+- Integrating indicators into trading strategies for enhanced decision-making
+- Utilizing libraries for data analysis, visualization, and scientific computing in financial applications

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Pandas and NumPy for data manipulation and analysis
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Pandas TA for technical analysis indicators
+- Plotly for visualization of trading signals
+- SciPy for scientific computing tasks

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

 ![Screenshot 2024-04-08 102727](https://github.com/sarch25/CHoCH-Indicator/assets/130470960/324ef9ce-ee5f-4882-96eb-ae5ab8a22def)